xpepermint/mongoose-glue/README.md

 [Mongoose](http://mongoosejs.com/) is one of the best ODMs for MongoDB.
 Mongoose provides a straight-forward, schema-based solution to modeling your application data and includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

-Mongoose does not require a specific structure of your project files.
+`Mongoose` does not require a specific structure of your project files.
 This is great but it always rises a common question on how to use a library within a project in a proper way.
 We do not want to manually figure the right way on how to split the code into multiple files every time we start a new Mongoose project.
 Things can be quite complicated especially when dealing with multiple database instances.

-`Mongoose-glue` brings a unified MVC-style structure for models into your NodeJS project.
+`Mongoose-glue` optimizes your code and brings the following features into your NodeJS project:
+- Unified MVC-style structure for models.
+- Multiple Mongoose database/cluster connections.
+- Single point of configuration.
+- Powerful model schema and inheritance.
+- Support for all Mongoose features including middlewares, plugins and discriminators.
+- Support fro MongoDB [GridFS](http://docs.mongodb.org/manual/core/gridfs/) over [gridfs-stream](https://github.com/aheckmann/gridfs-stream).

 ## Installation